Russian reset: Subsequent deterioration of relations

 As early as the March 2014 censure of Russia by the United Nations over the Russian annexation of Crimea, the reset was described in the press as "failed".
 Stated reasons included the annexation, the 2014 pro-Russian unrest in Ukraine, and lack of Russian cooperation with the U.S. on Syria.
 Former Polish Minister of Foreign Affairs Adam Rotfeld stated that the reset showed "weakness".
 Jeb Bush also called the reset a failure, stating that Russia had "invaded Ukraine", which Russia had not done prior to the reset.
 He added that Putin was a "bully" and that "nuanced" behavior by the U.S. towards Putin tended to "enable bad behavior."
 Lithuanian President Dalia Grybauskaitė in 2010 refused to go to Prague to meet with President Obama in protest of the reset.

 However, Hillary Clinton defended the reset as a "brilliant stroke", pointing to the Russian agreement to sanctions against Iran and permission to fly over its territory to supply joint NATO troops in Afghanistan.

-In October 2014, Medvedev said that a reset of relations with the U.S. was "impossible" and that relations had been damaged by "destructive" and "stupid" Western sanctions against Russia.
-The sanctions had been imposed because of the Ukraine crisis and the shooting down of Malaysia Airlines Flight 17, which Western powers said was the result of a missile fired from Russian-controlled territory.
+In October 2014, Medvedev said that a reset of relations with the U.S. was "impossible" and that relations had been damaged by "destructive" and "stupid" international sanctions against Russia.
+The sanctions had been imposed because of the Russo-Ukrainian war and the shooting down of Malaysia Airlines Flight 17, which Western powers said was the result of a missile fired from Russian-controlled territory.

 In April 2015, CNN reported that "Russian hackers had penetrated sensitive parts of the White House computers in recent months."
 It was said that the FBI, the Secret Service, and other U.S. intelligence agencies categorized the attacks as "among the most sophisticated attacks ever launched against U.S. government systems."

 In April 2016, two Russian jets flew over the U.S. destroyer USS Donald Cook almost a dozen times, American officials said.
 At one point the jets were so close – about 9 m (30 ft) – that they created wakes in the water around the ship.
 The jets had no visible weaponry and the ship took no action.

 This sharp decline in relations has been termed Cold War II by some.